 Electrical engineering graduates are sought by all major industries.
-Graduates hold many important and challenging positions in the aerospace, chemical, nuclear, automotive, medical, metallurgical, textile, railway, petroleum, computers, electronics, communications, power, and other electrical industries.
-Important personal attributes include communication skills, the art of self-learning, teamwork, and an appreciation for ethical conduct.
-These skills prepare you for research and development positions in industry, as well as for careers in other areas such as management, sales, teaching, medicine, and law.
+Graduates hold many important and challenging positions in industry, such as the electronics, computer, information technology, aerospace, chemical, and automotive industries, to name a few.
+Nearly every industry has a need for an electrical engineer.
+Important professional attributes include communication skills, the art of self-learning, teamwork, and an appreciation for ethical conduct.
+These skills, along with the technical expertise you will have acquired, prepare you for research and development and applied engineering positions in industry, as well as for careers in management, sales, education, medicine and law.

 Transfer to Electrical Engineering